DDMAL/linkedmusic-website/papers.md

 ***

+Nunes, Sérgio, Tiago Silva, Cláudia Martins, and Rita Peixoto.
+2022.
+“EPISA Platform: A Technical Infrastructure to Support Linked Data in Archival Management.”
+In *Proceedings of the Workshops and Doctoral Consortium of the 26th International Conference on Theory and Practice of Digital Libraries*, 11.
+Padua, Italy: CEUR Workshop Proceedings. https://ceur-ws.org/Vol-3246/11_Paper4.pdf.

+> In this paper we describe the EPISA Platform, a technical infrastructure designed and developed to support archival records management and access using linked data technologies.
+The EPISA Platform follows a client-server paradigm, with a central component, the EPISA Server, responsible for storage, reasoning, authorization, and search; and a frontend component, the EPISA ArchClient, responsible for user interaction.
+The EPISA Server uses Apache Jena Fuseki for storage and reasoning, and Apache Solr for search.
+The EPISA ArchClient is a web application implemented using PHP Laravel and standard web technologies.
+The platform follows a modular architecture, based on Docker containers.
+We describe the technical details of the platform and the main user interaction workflows, highlighting the abstractions developed to integrate linked data in the archival management process.
+The EPISA Platform has been successfully used to support research and development of linked data use in the archival domain in the context of the EPISA project.

+***

+Pal, Anjan, and Parthasarath Mukhopadhyay.
+2022.
+“Fetching Automatic Authority Data in ILS from Wikidata via OpenRefine.” *SRELS Journal of Information Management* 59 (6):353–62. https://doi.org/10.17821/srels/2022/v59i6/170677.

+> Authority data is vital for effective library and information services.
+It serves a major purpose in realizing the collocation function of library catalogues and indexes.
+Unfortunately, however, authority control has been neglected in library catalogues and other bibliographic databases in India.
+This paper seeks to demonstrate how authority data can be fetched automatically from Wikidata, a sibling project of Wikipedia.
+For this purpose, the query language SPARQL is required to formulate the names of persons of Indian origin along with their date of birth and place in Wikidata.
+The collected datasets are processed and implemented as MARC21-based authority data in KOHA, an open-source library management software.
+The ways in which the library and information science community can use these free, open-source platforms to gather, organize and share data and how they enhance the retrieval efficiency are shown.

+***

 Perera, Treshani.
 2022.
 “Project Management Strategies for Managing Metadata in Institutional Recordings Collections – A Case Study.” *Music Reference Services Quarterly*, July, 1–22. https://doi.org/10.1080/10588167.2022.2091403.

 > This paper will cover project management decisions, workflows, and practical strategies adopted by a music-cataloging librarian while managing an academic institutional recordings collection.
 The paper is not intended to serve as a go-to resource for managing metadata in institutional recordings collections; rather, a practical approach to managing time, resources, and personnel while meeting institutional priorities as the project manager tasked with organization, metadata management, pro­ cessing, and preservation of the physical collection.
 The paper will cover project management strategies for creating a collection inventory, which was later expanded to a full-level metadata collection during COVID-19 remote work.